raffis/kjournal/docs/server/install.md

 # Install

-The recomended way of installing the server is by using the helm chart.
 However the pre-compiled apiserver binaries are also available in different ways or compilable from source.
 Below you can find the steps for each of them.